kamsar/Dianoga/README.md

 ### Optimization Strategies

-In Dianoga 3, you can choose your optimization strategy.
+In Dianoga, you can choose your optimization strategy.
 Most people if serving media locally are best off with the defaults, which optimize the media as it is placed into the media cache.
 This results in minimal impact to the experience for front end visitors.

 However, for folks using CDNs those sources must be sent the optimized version of the media immediately.
 For these situations, you can enable `Dianoga.Strategy.GetMediaStreamSync.config.disabled` and disable `Dianoga.Strategy.MediaCacheAsync.config`.
 This will cause optimization to occur synchronously as the media is first requested, which is appropriate if the media is being sent to a CDN.
 This may however cause a delay for the first hit user before they start seeing images.